About The PDC

 The PDC’s commitment to spreading professional darts worldwide includes affiliations with regional tours in Australia, New Zealand, China, Russia and Scandinavia, while the World Series of Darts was introduced in 2013 to take the sport’s top stars around the world to compete in high-profile events.

 The ongoing international growth of the sport also sees international qualifiers competing in the sport’s biggest event, the William Hill World Darts Championship at Alexandra Palace, while the Betwat World Cup of Darts has also grown to feature 32 nations.

-The PDC also work with affiliated organisations for a number of region circuits worldwide, notably the DPA in Australia, SDC in Scandinavia, and in North America, where each region stages a series of ranking events each year which produces qualifiers for the World Championship.
+The PDC also work with affiliated organisations for a number of region circuits worldwide, notably the DPA in Australia, DPNZ in New Zealand, N&B in Nordic and Baltic Region, Asia and the CDC in North America, where each region stages a series of events each year which produces qualifiers for the European Tour (N&B) World Series (N&B, CDC, DPA & DPNZ) and the World Championship.

-The expansion of the PDC across Europe led to the introduction in 2012 of the European Tour series of events, which has expanded to feature events in Germany, Denmark, Austria, Gibraltar and the Netherlands which will give leading professionals and emerging talents from across the Continent the chance to compete at the top level.
+The expansion of the PDC across Europe led to the introduction of the European Tour series of events, which has expanded to feature events in Germany, Denmark, Austria, Gibraltar, Czech Republic, Hungary and the Netherlands which will give leading professionals and emerging talents from across the Continent the chance to compete at the top level.

 PDC Televised Tournaments

 Women’s World Matchplay

 World Cup of Darts